Malaysian anti-graft officers raid unit of Felda

-KUALA LUMPUR- Malaysia's anti-graft officers conducted a raid at the office of the investment arm of land development agency Felda (July 17), reported The Star news site.
+KUALA LUMPUR • Malaysia's anti-graft officers conducted a raid at the office of the investment arm of land development agency Felda yesterday, reported The Star news site.

 The raid followed the discovery of fresh information obtained by the Malaysian Anti- Corruption Commission (MACC) that Felda Investment Corporation (FIC) bought a hotel in Kensington, an upmarket area of London, at a high price, resulting in millions of ringgit in losses.